Caught Speeding In Scotland?

 Please do not hesitate to telephone or e-mail us regarding your speeding case.

-Caught Speeding and what to expect
+Caught Speeding?
+What to expect

 The flash of a GATSO camera in your rear view mirror is often the start of that sinking feeling that lets you know that your licence may be jeopardy.
 That is probably when the worry sets in.
 If no formal notice, termed a Notice of Intended Prosecution is received within 14 days.
 (Exceptions being where it is a company car or a hire car) then you can stop worrying as you are required to receive such a notice within 14 days of the contravention.